Indian Constitution Questions Answers

 C

-The executive will inform the Courts
+The executive branch will notify the courts of any violations

 D

-View Answer
+Check Answer

-Correct Answer: A
+Right Answer: A

 No Description